 You disclose to your therapist that you deal drugs and make great money at it.
 This is not reportable.
 Your therapist would be required to maintain confidentiality.

 As you can see, drug use alone does not trigger a mandated report by a therapist.
 Only when your drug use crosses over into another area that is mandated report.

 Should you disclose your drug use to your therapist?

-Yes.
+This is completely up to you and there are some important things to consider.
 Your current and past drug use is critical for your therapist to accurately assess your situation and to create an appropriate treatment plan for your time together.